ncatlab/nlab-content/pages/17019.md

 A _cyclotomic spectrum_ is a [[global equivariant spectrum]] for all the [[cyclic groups]] over the [[circle group]], together with a certain extra structure.

-The [[topological cyclic homology]] spectra are cyclotomic spectra.
+The [[topological cyclic homology]]-spectra are cyclotomic spectra, and that's where the concept originates.

 ## Properties